hughfdjackson/fluorescent-fibre-counting/README.md

 ## Running on the GPU

-Since this project uses tensorflow.
+Since this project uses tensorflow, it's advisable to use the GPU if you've got access to an NVIDIA graphics card.
+This can speed up counting fibres by a factor of ~15 (e.g. from 1m 30 per slide to ~6 seconds).

 To install with GPU support:

 1. find the installation instructions for your platform from https://www.tensorflow.org/install/
 2. follow instructions to prepare your platform for use with tensorflow-gpu